kk-code-lab/rdir/docs/IMPLEMENTATION.md

 The pager keeps `AppState.PreviewScrollOffset` and `PreviewWrap` in sync so the side preview reuses the last position, but it no longer draws anything through tcell—copy/paste fidelity matches the system pager.

+Search controls inside the pager:
+- `/` enters text search; results use the text engine even when previewing a binary file.
+- `:` enters binary (hex) search when viewing a binary preview; in text previews it behaves like a literal colon query.
+- `Ctrl+B` toggles the active search between text/hex while in search mode (binary previews only) and adjusts the query prefix accordingly.

 ### Navigation History
 ```go
 history []string    // Array of visited paths